 The list of blessings and curses found in Deuteronomy are a major reason we read the Babylonian's destruction of Jerusalem in the way we do.
-Just read the following consequences for breaking the terms of God's covenant.
+Just read the following section from Deuteronomy that refers to the exile of God’s people.

 "And all the surrounding nations will ask, 'Why has the LORD done this to this land?
 Why was he so angry?'